jonwalstedt/vigorjs.componentmanager/public/docs/componentDefinitions.md

   <dt><strong>src:</strong> String / Function (required)</dt>
   <dd>
     <p>The src property is also required and can be either a string or a constructor function.
-If it is a string it should either be a url or a namespace path to the class starting from the window object (leaving out the window object it self), ex: src: **'app.components.Chart'**.</p>
+If it is a string it should either be a url, a path that can be **required** by a AMD or CommonJS module loader or a namespace path to the class starting from the window object (leaving out the window object it self), ex: src: **'app.components.Chart'**.</p>

+    <p>If you are using a AMD ocr CommonJS module loader the string will always be required unless its a url.
+It will not try to find the class on the window object even if you send in a string like **'app.components.Chart'**.</p>

     <p>If the string is a **url** (ex. **'http://www.google.com'**) the component manager will use the [IframeComponent](#iframe-component) as a class for any instanceDefinition referencing this componentDefinition.</p>
   </dd>